 As stated above we do not show the variation of all 15 free parameters in this work.
 We have checked that the other coupling parameters $\lambda_{25}'$ and $\lambda_{13}''$ would show similar effects as $\lambda_{14}'$.
 Furthermore it remains to clarify that the influence of the parameters can look different in different benchmark scenarios.
 Due to how the scalar mixing angles, $\alpha_1$ $\alpha_2$ and $\alpha_3$, $v_S$ or $\tan\beta$ are chosen, some parameters can have a stronger or weaker effect on the DM observables (see Eq.~\ref{eq:DM_couplings}).

-One should note that the exclusion from \texttt{HiggsBounds} stems from the fact that, the dark-portal couplings e.g. $\lambda_{14}'$, affect the invisible branching ratio of the heavy scalars and consequently also the branching ratios to the visible final states ($\tau\tau$ final state appears to be most sensitive in our case).
-Therefore, we obtain a contour of exclusion in the DM mass vs portal coupling plane from \texttt{HiggsBounds}.
+One should note that the exclusion from HB stems from the fact that, the dark-portal couplings e.g. $\lambda_{14}'$, affect the invisible branching ratio of the heavy scalars and consequently also the branching ratios to the visible final states ($\tau\tau$ final state appears to be most sensitive in our case).
+Therefore, we obtain a contour of exclusion in the DM mass vs portal coupling plane from HB.